 How to calculate annual leave entitlement: things to remember

 As soon as someone starts work, they begin to accrue an annual holiday allowance.
-An employee who is entitled to 28 days leave a year should be paid the same wage while on holiday as when they are in work.
+An employee who is entitled to 28 days leave a year should be paid the same wage while on holiday as when they are at work.

-An employer can decide when an employee is allowed to take a holiday, but they must allow them the minimum amount of days off they're entitled to.
+An employer can decide when an employee takes a holiday, but they must allow them to take their full entitlement.
 When the worker’s employment contract is terminated, they are entitled to payment for any annual leave allowance not taken.

-Maximize your staff leave management with Timetastic
+Maximise your staff leave management with Timetastic

 Are you tired of manual processes that eat up your valuable time and resources?
 Say goodbye to spreadsheet headaches and hello to seamless holiday leave management with Timetastic, your all-in-one staff leave planner.